Sunday, October 13, 2013

 My Favorite Star Parties: Cherry Springs 2006

-Let me preface this by saying rat-cheer that, as always, being one of My Favorite Star Parties doesn't necessarily mean the observing was top-notch.
-I had a wonderful time at Cherry Springs in ‘06, but remnants of a tropical system that made it all the way up to dadgum Pennsylvania prevented the site from really showing what it could do.
+Let me preface this by saying that, as always, being one of My Favorite Star Parties doesn't necessarily mean the observing was top-notch.
+I had a pretty good time at Cherry Springs in ‘06, but remnants of a tropical system that made it all the way up to dadgum Pennsylvania prevented the site from really showing what it could do.

 Back in the spring of 2006, I knew something about Cherry Springs, if not about the Cherry Springs Star Party.
 I had at least heard of the Black Forest Star Party, the other star party held at Pennsylvania’s Cherry Springs State Park, but I didn’t know pea-turkey about the CSSP.
 Not till one afternoon when the kitchen computer made the bleep-bloop sound that means Outlook has downloaded a new email.